Sheila Valerie Graham1

 Anthony Miles Bonsor was born on 3 May 1948.1 He is the son of Major David Victor Bonsor and Sheila Valerie Graham.1 He married Frances Elizabeth Bankes, daughter of David Lindsay Bankes, in 1980.1

-Anthony Miles Bonsor was educated at Eton College, Eton, Berkshire, England.1 He graduated from Southampton University, Southampton, Hampshire, England, with a Bachelor of Law (LL.B.).1 He was a practising solicitor in 1974.1 He was a partner with Denton Wilde Sapte.1 He lived in 2003 at 5 Petersham Mews, London, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Southampton University, Southampton, Hampshire, EnglandG, with a Bachelor of Laws (LL.B.)1 He was a practising solicitor in 1974.1 He was a partner with Denton Wilde Sapte.1 He lived in 2003 at 5 Petersham Mews, London, EnglandG.1

 Children of Anthony Miles Bonsor and Frances Elizabeth Bankes